jaredhazlett/bank-financial-records-python/README.md

 # python-homework

-I made the pathing to the read and write files accessible by desktop.
-This saved me time when editing.
+I had computer difficulties with the file path.
+The teacher and TAs were notified.